anne18a/scanner_2lemetry/README.md

 quickstart-examples
 ===================

-Examples showing how to connect, subscribe, and publish to m2m.io in common languages.
+Examples showing how to connect, subscribe, and publish to m2m.io in common languages and on common platforms.
+Detailed tutorials are available in each directory.

 Copyright © 2013 2lemetry, LLC